Think 2020's disasters are wild? Experts see worse in future - Up News Info

 University of Michigan environment dean Jonathan Overpeck, a climate scientist, said that in 30 years because of the climate change already baked into the atmosphere “we’re pretty much guaranteed that we’ll have double what we have now.”

-Expect stronger winds, more drought, more heavy downpours and floods, Abdalati said.
+Expect stronger winds, more drought, more heavy downpours and floods, Mr Abdalati said.

-Consider the world’s environment like an engine: “We have injected more energy into the system because we have trapped more heat into the atmosphere,” said World Meteorological Organization Secretary-General Petteri Taalas.
+Consider the world’s environment like an engine: “We have injected more energy into the system because we have trapped more heat into the atmosphere,” said World Meteorological Organisation Secretary-General Petteri Taalas.

 Scientists also make direct connections between heat waves and climate change.